Warnings: violence, mentions of rape

 Jin Zixuan heaved in such a deep, shuddering breath after that hand left his throat, that nausea burned through all of his trachea.
 He coughed, swaying on his feet till both of his knees hit ground, expelling bitter bile over the soil.

 There came a clatter of steel on stone.
 The edge of a sword rested over the side of his shuddering throat.
 When Jin Zixuan found the strength to twist his back and look, he found Wei Wuxian holding Suihua as if the sword belonged to him.

 “Is your memory so short, Jin Zixuan,” Wei Wuxian said coldly.
-His eyes glowed red even in the shadow of night; there was no differentiating the cold air from the stench of resentful energy.
-“I told you what you happen to you if you ever came close to me again.”
+His eyes glowed red even in the shadow of night.
+There was no differentiating the cold air from the stench of resentful energy.
+“I told you what would happen to you if you ever came close to me again.”

 “Wei Wuxian,” Jin Zixuan croaked out of his aching throat.